 If your bathroom is small, try hanging hooks on the wall or door.
 Towels or robes can be hung from hooks.
 Sometimes space is an issue for using a towel bar.
 A hook works great!

 I also found a great hook for the shower door.

 No bench or shelf in your shower or tub?
 A shower caddy made of stainless steel, teak or aluminum will give you storage for shampoo, conditioner, soap, razor, etc.

 A mountable wall shower caddy can hold smaller and lighter items..

-Baskets are wonderful to hold extra rolls of toilet tissue.
-A basket can be placed next to the tub with rolled towels in it.
+Baskets are wonderful to hold extra rolls of toilet tissue or placed next to the tub with rolled towels in it.

 If you have space, a basket can hold blow dryer and hair styling items.